klaus-kramer/Vigil-Fluminis/README.md

 # Usage:
 Main Window:
-Top left the user can switch firewall and firewallservice on/off.
+Top left switch firewall and firewallservice on/off.
 Top right: the rulestatistics
 app-signature- and connection-statistics should started manually
 Left: The buttons to start "Analyse rules", "Analyse apps", "Analyse connections",